 Senior Apartments: Senior apartments offer accessible, no-frills living for seniors who are generally active, healthy, and able to live on their own.

-Photo of Presbyterian Village at North Church
+Photo of Ken-Ton Presbyterian Village

 5 star